wifisensing/PicoScenes-Manual/source/quickstart/installation.rst

 PicoScenes currently supports two commercial Wi-Fi NIC models, the QCA9300 and IWL5300, and two USRP models, the N210 and X310 models.
 These devices have been extensively tested during the development.
 For other USRP models, such as B200/E300/N300 series, PicoScenes *should* be able to support them.
 However, the incompatibility caused by hardware differences is possible.

+One of the most welcomed features of the PicoScenes is the multi-NIC concurrent operation, i.e., simultaneous CSI measurement or packet injection by multiple NICs.
+To help you quickly setup your hardware, we share some experience on the hardware installation, especially focusing on the multi-devices setup.

 Installation for (Multiple) QCA9300 or IWL5300 NICs
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

-One of the most welcomed features of the PicoScenes is the multi-NIC concurrent operation, i.e., PicoScenes supports concurrent CSI measurement from multiple NICs, which are all connected to one single PC.
-Based on our practice, we recommend three multi-NIC installation methods.
+We recommend three multi-NIC installation methods.
+Which method to choose depends on your consideration.

 Mini PCI-E to PCI-E 1x adapter-based multi-NIC installation
     This is the most convenient approach for multi-NIC installation.
 With the help of the Mini PCI-E to PCI-E 1x adapter, you can install the QCA9300 and IWL5300 directly on the motherboard.